zowe/zowe-pli-language-support/README.md

     - Specify file extensions that you use for the include files in programs linked with this processor groups.
 - (Optional) **"compiler-options":** (array)
     - Specify compiler directives that you want to apply to the programs linked with this processor group.
-	- For more information on COBOL compiler options, see the [IBM Enterprise COBOL documentation](https://www.ibm.com/docs/en/cobol-zos/6.3?topic=guide-enterprise-cobol-compiler-options).

 ### Example Program Configuration File